Carrie Coon

-Early life
+Early life and education

-Coon was born in Copley, Ohio on January 24, 1981, to Paula (née Ploenes) and John Coon.
+Carrie Alexandra Coon was born in Copley, Ohio, on January 24, 1981, to Paula (née Ploenes) and John Coon.
 She has an older sister, an older brother, and two younger brothers.
 She graduated from Copley High School in 1999, next attending the University of Mount Union, graduating in 2003 with a BA in English and Spanish.
-In 2006, she earned her M.F.A. in acting from the University of Wisconsin–Madison.
+In 2006, she earned her MFA in acting from the University of Wisconsin–Madison.